 Volunteering in a Study Pre-Screening Phase

-After reading the consent form, you may call us back to clarify any questions and/or schedule a screening visit if you are interested.
+After reading the consent form, you may call us back to clarify any questions and/or schedule a screening visit.

-At the beginning of the screening visit you will sign a consent form.
-This is an informed consent, so every effort will be made to help you understand all the details of the study.
+At the beginning of the screening visit you will sign an informed consent form.
+Every effort will be made to help you understand all the details of the study.
 If there is anything you do not understand about the study, please ask.
-After informed consent is obtained, then the screening visit will continue per that study's protocol.
+After your informed consent is obtained, the screening visit will continue in the manner called for by that study's protocol.

-If the results from your screening visit indicate that you would qualify for the study, you will be scheduled for an enrollment visit and receive study vaccine.
-Please note that the screening and enrolling visits happen at the same time for some studies.
+If the results from your screening visit indicate that you qualify for the study, you will be scheduled for an enrollment visit and receive the study vaccine.
+Please note that the screening and enrolling visits sometimes happen at the same time.

 You will be monitored after joining the study.
-We typically monitor your body's immune response through blood samples and have you keep a record of how you feel and any symptoms after receiving study vaccine.
-Monitoring may require additional visits and/or phone calls to the Center for Vaccine Development.
+We typically gauge your body's immune response through blood samples and ask you to keep a record of how you feel and of any symptoms you have after receiving study vaccine.
+This monitoring may require additional visits and/or phone calls to the Center for Vaccine Development.

-Please visit the Center for Vaccine Development website for more information on current open studies.
+Please visit the Center for Vaccine Development website for more information, for to find out about current open studies.